ArchipelagoMW/Archipelago/worlds/apsudoku/docs/setup_en.md

 ## DeathLink Support

 If `DeathLink` is enabled when you click `Connect`:
-- Lose a life if you check an incorrect puzzle (not an _incomplete_ puzzle- if any cells are empty, you get off with a warning), or quit a puzzle without solving it (including disconnecting).
+- Lose a life if you check an incorrect puzzle (not an _incomplete_ puzzle- if any cells are empty, you get off with a warning), or if you quit a puzzle without solving it (including disconnecting).
 - Your life count is customizable (default 0).
 Dying with 0 lives left kills linked players AND resets your puzzle.
 - On receiving a DeathLink from another player, your puzzle resets.